 The challenge of implementing OKRs

 However, the implementation of OKRs also poses many challenges.
 For example, organizations often underestimate how much time it takes.
 Initially, the organization has to invest time and effort to learn the new processes.
 It can take up to 1-2 years for OKRs to function smoothly in the organization.
 Creating realistic expectations in this respect is very important to prevent frustration.
 Another challenge is to integrate OKRs with existing processes, for example with Project Management tools such as Scrum.
 Only if interfaces and interrelationships are precisely explained and understood can the methods be effectively implemented.
-(You can find out more about pitfalls in the implementation of OKRs here)

 Getting from OKRs to the Scrum Backlog